Are you aging gracefully by allowing your Body Window to shine through, or are you fighting to be forever young?

 ~ Emily Dickinson

-'Aging gracefully.'
-What exactly does this expression mean?
-It is so overused.
+What exactly does it mean to age gracefully anyway?
 It’s as if there is no way to age properly, if it is not done 'gracefully.'
 If there is a beautiful, well-mannered, and self-actualized older person that we see, we say, "Oh look how gracefully she is aging!"
 What are we supposed to do as we age, fight, scream and kick at the inevitable process?
 If we dye our hair, get Botox injections, face lifts and tummy tucks, is that aging gracefully?

 Why do we even have to think about how we age at all?
 If life is a journey, isn’t getting older just a part of it?
 We all begin aging from the time we are born.
 Do we really need instruction on aging gracefully or is it merely about self-acceptance?